alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 and guaranteeing its long-term accessibility.
 The resulting dataset is given a stable citation so that it can be reliably referenced by other scholarly works.
-Such citations can be counted in the usual manner to provide evidence of the impact of the dataset.
+Such citations can be counted in the usual manner to provide evidence of the impact of the dataset, subject to the limitation described above.

 While direct citation of datasets is far from widespread, and may be considered an aspirational end goal,